 BY Sanjay Kassen

-The Coronavirus pandemic is changing the way we live, interact and conduct business.
+The coronavirus (COVID-19) pandemic is changing the way we live, interact and conduct business.
 The Broad-based Black Economic Empowerment (“B-BBEE”) world in South Africa is no different.

 All companies undergoing a B-BBEE verification are required to permit their B-BBEE verification agencies to conduct on-site inspections and personal interviews as part of the verification process.